For We Are Many

 For We Are Many (stylized as ...For We Are Many) is the fifth studio album by the American heavy metal band All That Remains.

 Released on October 12, 2010, it is the third album by the band to be produced by the Killswitch Engage guitarist, Adam Dutkiewicz, who also produced This Darkened Heart and The Fall of Ideals.

 Background

 For We Are Many is the first All That Remains album to contain the same lineup as the preceding album, a tradition that would continue up through 2015's The Order of Things.
-On August 18, 2010, the band made the title track downloadable for free.
-On September 2, the band released the first single to go to rock radio, "Hold On", on their official YouTube channel, while its music video was released on October 6.
-On April 1, 2011, a music video for "The Last Time" was released.

 In an interview lead singer Phil Labonte stated that it was the first time he had an idea for the album cover before they started working on it.
 Stating "I wanted it to be heavy and let the art speak for itself.
 That was part of the reason for leaving the name of the band off the cover."